Backpacker’s Pantry vs. Mountain House: Which Should You Buy?

 - Backpacker’s Pantry Three Sisters Stew (450 Calories per serving)

 - Backpacker’s Pantry Pad Thai (440 Calories per serving)

 Vegan, vegetarian, pescatarian, and gluten-free backpackers should also check out our guide to the best Good To-Go backpacking meals.
 Good To-Go makes plenty of nutritious freeze-dried meals that cater to these special diets.

 Cost: Who Offers More Bang for Your Buck?

-Of the meals in our tests, the average cost of a Backpacker’s Pantry pouch was $8.06 while the average cost of a Mountain House pouch was $8.09 — essentially a wash.
+Of the meals in our tests, the average cost of a Backpacker’s Pantry pouch was nearly identical to that of a Mountain House pouch.

 But recall that a Backpacker’s Pantry serving had over 100 more calories on average, making it a slightly better value in terms of cost per calorie.
 Although, since MREs tend to be relatively expensive, those on a tight budget should consider these other backpacking foods.